Mero Share and DEMAT in Nepal: the mistakes that cost first-time investors real money

 - Trade in larger lots, less often.
 Round-trip costs on small Nepali trades can hit 2% before any price movement.
 Frequent in-out trading is a tax on impatience that the broker collects.

-The investors who do well over a decade in Nepal aren't the ones with the best stock picks — they are the ones whose accounts are always renewed, whose CRN works on the first try, who approve every EDIS the same day they sell, and who don't add a layer of friction on top of an already small market.
+The investors who do well over a decade in Nepal aren't the ones with the best stock picks.
+They are the ones whose accounts are always renewed, whose CRN works on the first try, who approve every EDIS the same day they sell, and who don't pile friction on top of an already small market.

 For deeper coverage of corporate actions and how dividends are taxed, see Bonus share vs cash dividend in Nepal.
 For mutual funds as an alternative to direct NEPSE exposure, see Reading a Nepali mutual fund factsheet without getting fooled by NAV and FD vs Mutual Fund vs CIT.
 For the wider context of where NEPSE fits in a savings plan, NEPSE vs SIP vs FD for a 25-year-old in Kathmandu.